Abeyta, Colorado

 Abeyta is an extinct town in Las Animas County, in the U.S. state of Colorado.
-The GNIS classifies it as a populated place.

 History

-A post office was established at Abeyta in 1914, and closed within that same year.
+Originally known as San Isidro, the Abeyta post office operated for a few days in December 1914.
 The community was named after Mrs. Abeyta, the mother of one Casimiro Barela.

+Geography

+The Abeyta townsite is located at 37.0797°N 104.1864°W at an elevation of 5725 ft.